percona/pxb-docs/docs/xtrabackup-files.md

     `xtrabackup_slave_info`

-    The `CHANGE MASTER` statement needed for setting up a replica.
+    The `CHANGE REPLICATION SOURCE TO` statement needed for setting up a replica.

 * Information related to the *Galera* and *Percona XtraDB Cluster* (if using the `--galera-info` option):